tdabasinskas/drone-passwordstate/README.md

     value_field: GenericField6
 ```

-However, please note, that "Generic Fields", even when renamed in Passwordstate, still have to be entered as "GenericField1", "GenericField2" for password retrieval to work.
+However, please note, that "Generic Fields", even when renamed in Passwordstate, still have to be entered as "GenericField1", "GenericField2" and so on for password retrieval to work.

 ### Using the plugin for Kubernetes secrets